-- Contact the medical professional who requested police assistance and have them articulate the need for a Peace Officer's Application for Detention (POW) including exigency of the situation.
+- 1. Contact the medical professional who requested police assistance and have them articulate the need for a Peace Officer's Application for Detention (POW) including exigency of the situation.
 That person's name along with their reasoning for the detention will be included in the POW. - 2.
 Determine who transported the patient to the hospital and whether or not it was from within the City of Tyler city limits. - 3.
 If patient was transported from another jurisdiction, hospital personnel will be advised to contact that jurisdiction, unless the patient through words or actions appears to be an immediate threat to themselves or others.
-If the patient is violent, the officer will stay with the patient until relieved by another officer.
+If the patient is violent, the officer will stay with the patient until relieved by the on-call Mental Health Deputy or another officer.
 A supervisor will be contacted prior to a POW being completed in these cases. - 4.
 If patient was transported from within the Tyler city limits and hospital staff satisfactorily articulates the need for a Peace Officer's Application for Detention, one will be completed.
-If the patient is violent, the officer will stay with the patient until relieved by another officer.
+If the patient is violent, the officer will stay with the patient until relieved by the on-call Mental Health Deputy or another officer.
 If the patient is not violent, the officer will consult with the patient's doctor or nurse to determine if there is a need for the officer to remain with the patient.
 If the medical staff indicates that there is no need for the officer to stay with the patient, the officer will document this along with the doctor or nurse's name in the report and return to service.
 If there is no violence indicated and the hospital staff continues to request that the officer stay with the patient, a supervisor will respond to the location and consult with the officer and the medical staff.
 The supervisor will make the final determination whether the officer may leave the hospital when the patient is not being violent. - 5.
-Courtesy transports, where a hospital calls for the PD to respond simply for the purpose of transporting a patient will not be done without supervisor approval.
+Courtesy transports, where a hospital calls for the PD to respond simply for the purpose of transporting a patient to Andrews Center or anywhere else will not be done without supervisor approval.
+The Andrews Center will not accept patients without a completed POW.